-Bitcoin Deutschland AG, a bitcoin marketplace which acts as a tied agent of Fidor Bank, a German-based online bank has announced that they will be adding support for Ethereum (ETH) trading.
+Bitcoin Deutschland AG, a bitcoin marketplace that acts as a tied agent of Fidor Bank, a German-based online bank has announced that they will be adding support for Ethereum (ETH) trading.
 Officially announced last week on Wednesday, September 6th, the German number one exchange will be adding trading for Ether against Euro in the next few weeks.

 Bitcoin.de has been the go-to German exchange for trading with bitcoin and euros since 2011.
 During the month of August, the platform added support for Bitcoin Cash, which became the second coin listed on their marketplace.